LeGroupeDeFer/IAM/README.md

 ##### Callibration

 Sensors do not provide accurate results out of the box.
-If `f` details the function that outputs the accurate results and `g` represents the sensor raw data, the `c` is the callibration function such that `c ∘ g = f`.
+If `f` details the function that outputs the accurate results and `g` represents the sensor raw data, `c` is the callibration function such that `c ∘ g = f`.
 This callibration function is (roughly) defined as follow:

 1. Get the sensor raw data (an example of this is available in the `raspberry/data/raw_calibration_measurement.csv` file);
 2. Find the function that best fit the sensor data (find `g`);